kaka-two/fair-batch/README.md

 The algo.py file Is the core algorithm code of our paper.

 The env.py is partial environmental variable data.

+Motivating example(Fig.1)---->exhustive search: traverse each one of the possible schedulings.
-The used data of Fig 1 is in env.py.
+The used data of Fig.1 is in env.py.

 The measure_time.py is used for measuring batch processing time.